-- Maintain a Diversity framework taking into consideration the size and structure of Spark Infrastructure and incorporating the diversity objectives of Spark's investment businesses (being Victoria Power Networks, SA Power Networks and TransGrid).
-Spark Infrastructure has a Diversity framework in place and receives regular reporting from the investment businesses on achievements against their own diversity objectives.
-Details of female representation in the workforce and summaries of diversity initiatives can be found on the Spark Infrastructure website. - Support the investment businesses in their development of diversity policies
+- Maintain a diversity framework taking into consideration the size and structure of Spark Infrastructure and incorporating the diversity objectives of Spark Infrastructure's investment businesses (being Victoria Power Networks, SA Power Networks and TransGrid).
+Spark Infrastructure has a diversity framework in place and receives regular reporting from the investment businesses on achievements against their own diversity objectives.
+Details of female representation in the workforce and summaries of diversity initiatives can be found on the Spark Infrastructure website. - Support the investment businesses in their development of diversity policies.

-Victoria Power Networks and SA Power Networks produce diversity reports annually which outline diversity objectives and achievement against those objectives.
+Victoria Power Networks, SA Power Networks and TransGrid produce diversity reports annually which outline their diversity objectives and achievements against those objectives.
 Links to these reports and the investment businesses' diversity policies can be found on the Spark Infrastructure website at http://sparkinfrastructure.com/about/sustainability/diversity. - Clarify responsibility and accountability for diversity objectives at a Board and senior management level.

 The Managing Director is responsible for all matters relating to staff including diversity objectives within Spark Infrastructure.
 The CEOs of the relevant entities are responsible for diversity objectives within the investment businesses.
-The Board delegates to the Remuneration and Nomination Committee in respect of the review of performance against diversity objectives.
-The Board is responsible for the recommendation of directors to securityholders for voting at the AGM. - Spark Infrastructure aims to have 25% representation of senior management who are women.
+The Board delegates to the Remuneration and Nomination Committee the review of performance against diversity objectives.
+The Board is responsible for the recommendation of directors to Securityholders for voting at the AGM. - Spark Infrastructure aims to have 25% representation of Senior Management who are women.

-As at 31 December 2015, Spark Infrastructure has 25% of senior management who are women and the senior management team has a female General Counsel and Company Secretary. - Spark Infrastructure aims to have 50% representation of non-executive directors who are women.
+As at 31 December 2016, Spark Infrastructure had 25% of Senior Management who were women. - Spark Infrastructure aims to have 50% representation of non executive directors who are women.

-As at 31 December 2015, 43% (i.e., 3 of 7) of the non-executive directors on the Spark Infrastructure Board are female. - Ensure that policies and procedures and Spark's culture reflect the Group's position on diversity.
+As at 31 December 2016, 50% (i.e., 3 of 6) of the non executive directors on the Spark Infrastructure Board were female. - Ensure that policies and procedures and Spark's culture reflect the Group's position on diversity.